 And yet, in the US, I found they are much more open about exactly what it is sexually that they want.
 For example, “Yes, I would like you to come round this evening and have sex, maybe using toys, and definitely I would like a lot of head, but I don’t want you to kiss me, and I’d like you to go home afterwards.
 Thanks very much.
 Looking forward.”
 That’s what you’d hear, rather than the English thing of making some ego-centric guy dinner and then him being terrible in bed, not daring to say what you’d like, and ending up making him breakfast the next morning.

 Sometimes I think the British are more experimental and ‘eccentric’ around sex.
 For example, the very traditional champagne house, Veuve Clicquot, awarded the 2017 New Generation Business Woman of the Year prize to the inventor of a smart vibrator.
-The French Champagne house said this would never have happened in France, but they let the UK division of the house do it because “Les Anglais are eccentric n’est-ce pas?”
+The French Champagne house said this would never have happened in France, but they let the UK division of the house do it because “Les Anglais sont eccentric, n’est-ce pas?”